 Cotard’s disease has some serious complications.
 For instance, the patient may stop eating, bathing, or taking care of themselves.
 It can lead to social isolation for the patient.
 The patient may attempt suicide due to social pressure and depression.
-Some may do it to prove that they are dead so they cannot die again.
-Cotard delusion is still a question to the medical community and it continues to baffle medical professionals.
-It is mostly linked with Capgras delusion in which the patient believes that the people around them have been replaced with imposters or they are not real anymore.
+Some may do it to prove that they are dead, so they cannot die again.
+The cause of Cotard’s delusion is still a question to the medical community, and it continues to baffle medical professionals.
+It is mostly linked with Capgras delusion, in which the patient believes that the people around them have been replaced with imposters or they are not real anymore.
 It is thought to be caused by excessive neuronal firing in the area of the cerebral cortex that recognizes faces and personalities.
-The scientific community hopes that time will reveal the cause of ghostly disease and that what makes a person believe that they are dead.
-The good news is that antidepressants and antipsychotics have been proved beneficial and psychotherapy makes the patient once again believe that they are alive.
+The scientific community hopes that time will reveal the cause of ghostly disease and what makes a person believe that they are dead.
+The good news is that antidepressants and antipsychotics have been proven beneficial, and psychotherapy makes the patient once again believe that they are alive.

 This blog is for informational & educational purposes only, and does not intend to substitute any professional medical advice or consultation.
 For any health related concerns, please consult with your physician, or call 911.